stuarttodd-dev/coding-tips/src/DesignPatterns/Structural/Composite/README.md

 # Composite Pattern
 The _Composite Pattern_ is a structural design pattern that allows you to compose objects into tree-like structures to represent part-whole hierarchies.
 It treats individual objects and compositions of objects uniformly, enabling clients to treat single objects and compositions of objects the same way.

 In simpler terms:

 - You have a collection of objects that are either individual components or compositions of components.
 - You can treat both the individual objects and composite objects in the same way, allowing you to manage complex tree-like structures.

+Components are categorised into two types:
+- **Leaf**: A component that doesn't have children.
+It's an end node in the tree structure.
+In our example, a `File` is a leaf — it can't contain anything.
+- **Composite**: A component that can have children, which can be either other composites or leaves.
+In our example, a `Folder` is a composite — it can contain files and other folders.

+The brilliance of the pattern is that both leaf and composite implement the same interface, so they can be treated the same.

 ## Directory Structure
 Here’s the full directory structure for our Composite Pattern example: